martinsumner/riak_kv/docs/InstallAndStartGuide.md

 The internal workings of Riak are identical for the two allow_mult settings, with the exception of the case when an unresolvable conflict is discovered in the object change history.
 In this case: if `{allow_mult, true}`, all conflicting versions are returned to the client to resolve (on the next GET); if `{allow_mult, false}` only the object with the most recent last_modified_date is returned.

-The last_modified_date is a microsecond-level timestamp, that depends on the accuracy of the local node's clock.
-If the timestamps match of conflicting changes, then an arbitrary choice is made, although there is a preference for changes with values over deletions.
-When using `{allow_mult, false}`, the use of reliable time sources to co-ordinate time within and across clusters is strongly recommended.
+The last_modified_date is a timestamp that depends on the accuracy of the clock on the node processing the update.
+Time timestamp is recorded to a microsecond level, although it is only visible to an accuracy of one second when read via the HTTP Object API.
+If conflicting versions of the same object have the matching timestamps, then an arbitrary choice is made, although there is a preference for changes with values over deletions.
+Due to the potential use of timestamps to make comparisons when using `{allow_mult, false}`, the use of reliable time sources to co-ordinate time within and across clusters is recommended.

 When using conflict-free replicated data types, `{allow_mult, true}` must always be used.